 As I do in many places I visit, I’d decided to head straight for the old town.
 It’s no secret that I love old towns but the old town in Tallinn is particularly special.
 It’s one of the most well-preserved medieval towns in Europe.
 This was probably a huge factor leading to its inclusion on the UNESCO World Heritage List in 1997.

 When approaching from the west or the south, Vabaduse väljak or Freedom Square marks the beginning of the Old Town.
 The Independence War Victory Column can be seen looking over the open-air square.
+It’s a great point to start to discover old and new Tallinn.

 If you follow the small set of stairs up to behind the column, you can look back over the square from the Komandandi Garden and see St John’s Church.
 Actually, if you’re feeling lazy you could take the ramp to the left of the stairs.
 But seeing as there are less than 50 stairs, it has to be the easiest climb to a viewpoint that I’ve ever encountered!